 This one kicks out the gates like a rabid stallion and never really slows down.
 Three chords is all the group ever really needed and they deliver a triumph on this song.
 It’s a cover like no other and deserves its place in your alternative Valentine’s day plans.

 18. Paul McCartney – ‘Maybe I’m Amazed’

-Linda McCartney was the muse behind a great chunk of the former Beatles’ work and ‘Maybe I’m Amazed’ is a song about his adoration to Linda, one which captures his complete awe for her following the break up of The Fab Four and how she guided him through it.
+Linda McCartney was the muse behind a great chunk of the former Beatles’ work and ‘Maybe I’m Amazed’ is a song about his adoration for his wife.
+While most tracks like this are drenched in sweeter than candy sentiments, this one captures his complete awe for her following the break up of The Fab Four and how she guided him through to pastures new.

 The Beatles break up had hit him hard even though he knew it was inevitable but Linda remained his rock throughout this dark period and her guidance made him stay strong through a time of such uncertainty.
 “Maybe I’m amazed at the way you love me all the time, Maybe I’m afraid of the way I love you,” McCartney sings on the track straight from the heart.